svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 To make a decision on behalf of beginner and expert accounts working together, there needs to be a consensus made.
 The power and rating effect on consensus and quantity of token rewards is subject to changes in the Research Community token economics.

-The mechanism of consensus will rely on **10 users** submitting their opinion on a qualitative or quantitative data field in the screener.
+The mechanism of consensus will rely on **10 users** interacting in either the Data Submission or Validation phase.
 These users must be randomnly selected by Svandis off chain and this will be based **on a randomized selection using entropy from the last Ethereum block hash**.
-The 10 online users selected will first transmit a signed data hash with hidden data to Svandis.
+To participate, technically the 10 online users selected will first transmit a signed data hash with hidden data to Svandis.
 Once 10 online users have submitted to the consensus, they will reveal another signed "secret" which can be used for trustless confirmation of what they researched for this data field.
 Through a combination of Machine learning, data analyst parameters, and UX features Svandis will make a decision on whether a consensus was reached between users.

-Successful consensus reached by over 75% of users based on the Svandis power and rating, means that there is a new hashed data state to characterize the structured data representing a screener.
-Svandis will at this point publish to the blockchain (in intervals and with confirmed transactions, as mentioned herein) alongside publishing the exact signed message hash that the decentralized community members originally submitted.
+Successful consensus reached by over 75% of users based on the Svandis power attributed to the given users' ratings, means that there is a new hashed data state to characterize the structured data representing a screener.
+Svandis will at this point publish to the blockchain (in low frequency intervals and publically providing a signed transaction, as mentioned herein) alongside publishing the exact signed message hash that the decentralized community members originally submitted.
 If consensus is not reached there will be no change on the blockchain, if there is an action later on by Svandis Internal analytics team this might trigger an action being recorded on chain.

 **To deal with the cost** of publishing information to the blockchain, we will not be publishing at a common interval.
-We will publish the state of the current database once per day publically on the chain.
+We will publish the state of the current database *once per hour* publically on the chain.
 In real time, we will publically publish a feed on Svandis website where we will post signed transactions (that have not been submitted to the blockchain) with the current state of our information.
-This means that any user can submit this transaction on chain, so that Svandis maintains accountable and transparent for the actions of the backend whilst saving cost on updating every event to the blockchain.
+This means that any user can submit this transaction on chain (and trigger a gas cost) if they wanted to, meaning Svandis maintains accountable and transparent for the actions of the backend whilst saving cost on updating every event to the blockchain.

-This process is necessary to provide a light weight and transparent layer to our offering.
+This process is necessary to provide a light weight and transparent layer to our offering, and to integrate the Blockchain functionally.
 We have created our development plan for our solution balancing between the necessity for user friendliness, the growing desire for the cryptocurrency community to act in a decentralized manner, and responsibility to the community to create mechanisms in the smart contracts to promote truthfulness in our offering.

 Based on the state of consensus, there will be micro rewards associated with each field of a screener that a research community member successfully helps complete.
 These micro rewards will be facilitated in a low cost micro raiden solution, discussed further herein.

+### Data Publication Phase

+For a certain duration of the platform alpha release, certified analysts receive the result from data reviewers and which one has been accepted as a consensus.
+However, once the data is validated with 75% consensus, it should be pushed into the system automatically.
+At this time there is a mechanism to publish the state of this information to the blockchain and assure transparency for decentralized actors.
+[Read more about structured data state on the blockchain](#Data-Signing-and-Screeners-on-the-Blockchain)

+After analyzing the results, The analyst or the system publishes the data to the platform.
+Researchers will receive reward depending on the speed of their submission, whether they acted in the submission or validation phase for this data, and the complexity of the field combined with their level.

+For simple quantitative data (might be available to the newcomers), consensus from the certified reviewers will likely result in the data being published directly on the platform without having to be analyzed by certified analysts.

+As users continue to interact in the Svandis ecosystem the platform will capture their acheivements.
+A reputation module will be available to the research community with personal statistics: progression on a daily basis, amount of data entered, validated, etc.

+### Data Modification Phase

+Each project’s grid has a "flag" option available for any participant of the research community, for when a field is not "up to date".
+This is to trigger data modification of projects, that will be constantly changing parameters such as token sale design, team members and working product milestones.

+Once the researcher enters the updated data in the grid, it follows the same process as a new data validation dependent on the field complexity.

+Some data fields may have to change constantly, example: the current amount of token sold during an ICO.
+Those will be reserved for the analysts to update them when needed.

+Users will have the option to receive alerts when their favourite screener grids have been updated by a consensus reaching body of users, to always have up to date information on projects in addition to catalysts.

+### Token Project Participants

+There will be a second category of users that include project participants (CEO, Founders).
+The majority of the platform users will be independent but there will be an option to register as a user from an existent project / company.
+Each of those participants will require an extensive KYC to prove the relationship between him and the project itself.
+Once registered, the project participant will be able to submit his own project or contest data.
+Researchers are in charge of validating the data, while mediators take care of data contestation.
+This type of user will be able to connect their profile directly to team section of the project and get project specific notifications.

+Participants directly connected to the Svandis platform and verified can then add contact information for users to reach out with questions about the project or business opportunities.

 ## SVN Token Economics